On-street electric charging questions and answers

 Is this the best solution?

-This is one small solution being explored to understand if it works for residents and helps people charge from home.
-Currently, around 25% of the UK do not have access to off-street parking and so charging at home is not a viable option and EV ownership is likely the same.
+This is one solution being explored to understand if it works for residents and helps people charge from home.
+Currently, around 30% of the UK do not have access to off-street parking and so charging at home is not a viable option and EV ownership is more challenging.
 We require feedback from participants on their experiences to help us understand the pros and cons of the product.

-We are also working with our charge point operator, BP Pulse, to install charge points across Central Bedfordshire.
-The Gul-e channels are part of a trial and are supposed to complement the wider availability of charge points.
-We are always looking at solutions for charging, including column and lamp post charging.
+We are also working with BP Pulse to install charge points across Central Bedfordshire.
+The cable channels are part of a trial and are supposed to complement the wider availability of charge points.
+We are always looking at solutions for charging, including lamp post charging.

 How can you guarantee a space outside your house?